django-denmark/django-consent/README.rst

      :target: https://codecov.io/gh/django-denmark/django-consent

-*Manages consent for email communication with GDPR in mind*
+*Manages consent from the user's perspective and with GDPR in mind*

+We can imagine how we would want to handle data as the owners of an organization or the developers of a website.
+But let's instead imagine how we would want our own data to handled on a website.

 * An app for Django - ``pip install django-consent``
 * Free software: GNU General Public License v3